rubenvandenbosch/EBDM_taskcode/README.md

 The experiment is divided in three stages:
 - practice  : calibration of maximum voluntary contraction (MVC), familiarization with effort-levels, practice decisions
 - choice 	: main experiment phase (MRI optional) of effort-based decision-making
+- perform  	: perform grip force effort for reward based on random selection from decisions in choice phase

 ## Dependencies
 - todo